crownstone/bluenet/docs/INSTALL.md

 ### J-Link

 Download and install J-Link Segger’s [software](https://www.segger.com/downloads/jlink).
-The current version is 6.0.6 [64bit .deb file version 6.0.6](https://www.segger.com/downloads/jlink/jlink_6.0.6_x86_64.deb) and can be found at the "J-Link Software and Documentation Pack" section.
+The current version is V6.34f (direct link to [64bit .deb](https://www.segger.com/downloads/jlink/JLink_Linux_x86_64.deb)) and can be found at the "J-Link Software and Documentation Pack" section.

 Then install it:

-    sudo dpkg -i jlink_5.12.8_x86_64.deb
+    sudo dpkg -i JLink_Linux_x86_64.deb

 Check the [Segger forums](http://forum.segger.com/index.php?page=Thread&threadID=4089) for some help with the udev rules (there is one that comes with the Segger software).
+One thing that you might want to do is disable or deinstall the modemmanager on Ubuntu: `sudo systemctl disable ModemManager.service`.
 Note that it might be the case that UART is not enabled (idProduct `0101` rather than `0105`).
 You can enable this by typing `vcom enable` on the JLink command line.

 ### Cross compiler